shirinmizan/Student_records/README.md

-# Student_records
+# THEIA
--- Student_records is an application form for students to input their information.<br>
+-- Theia is an smart application form for students to input their information.<br>
 -- This Application is built on Spring framework.
 <h3>Add the following dependencies to Maven first</h3>
 --Spring-beans<br>